snotskie/ttrpg/site/src/index.md

 !!! note "Effect Wording: Protect Yourself for $+X$"
     When an effect describes a failed Check or lost Contest and says to “protect yourself for $+X$,” increase the result of your roll by $+X$.
 This cannot turn the failure into a success or loss into a win, but it can reduce the severity of the outcome.

-**Careful Resolve:** Whenever you fail a Check while performing dangerous actions, protect yourself for $+3$.
+**Careful Resolve:** Whenever you fail a Check while performing dangerous stunts or procedures, protect yourself for $+3$.

 **Tactful Speech:** Whenever you lose a Contest trying to persuade others, protect yourself for $+3$.

 **Quickly Acclimated:** Whenever you fail a Check against natural effects such as weather and disease, protect yourself for $+3$.

-**Steady Emotions:** Whenever you fail a Check or lose a Contest and would become Uncool as a result, protect yourself for $+3$.

 **Licensed Driver:** Whenever you fail a Check or lose a Contest while transporting others, protect yourself for $+3$.